Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/3-call-own-api-dotnet-core-daemon/README.md

 This is a very simple sample showing how to perform basic create, read, update and delete operations agains an API protected with MSAL and Azure AD.

-If you configured the sample correctly, running the sample should produce the following output in your terminal:
+If you configured the sample correctly, running the sample with `dotnet run` should produce the following output in your terminal:

 ```
 Posting a to-do...